DOE/LANL Jurisdiction Fire Danger Rating:

 Area Managed

-ALDSCT has three Divisions: HPC, Computing and AI, and the Theoretical Division with the Center for Non-Linear Studies.
+ALDSCT has three divisions: High Performance Computing, Computing and AI, and the Theoretical division with the Center for Non-Linear Studies.
 It partners with DDW and DDSTE on simulations for national security.
-ALDSCT has hundreds of postdocs and students, providing a laboratory recruitment pipeline, and sets scientific directions through convening workshops.
+ALDSCT has hundreds of postdocs and students, providing a Laboratory recruitment pipeline, and sets scientific directions through convening workshops.
 Research is in computer science, materials/high-explosives and manufacturing, physics (nuclear, particle, plasma, astrophysics), energy (fission, fusion, electrical grid) and national security (weapons, earth and biological systems).
-AI uses our unique data, scientific expertise, and HPC to accelerate our missions.
-Quantum advances algorithms for emerging hardware, and partners with experimentalists on functional material discovery.
+AI uses ALDSCT’s unique data, scientific expertise, and high-performance computing to accelerate the Laboratory’s missions.
+Quantum advances algorithms for emerging hardware and partners with experimentalists on functional material discovery.